steven2358/yalet/README.md

 - [Plickers](https://get.plickers.com/) - Plickers is a rapid-response classroom-polling app that lets teachers use a mobile device to scan paper cards for student responses.
 - [Diagnostic Questions](https://diagnosticquestions.com/) - An assessment tool for maths, sciences and computing that provides quick and detailed insights into student understanding.
 - [Poll Everywhere](https://www.polleverywhere.com/) - Live online polling, surveys, Q&As, quizzes, word clouds and more.
+- [Genially](https://genial.ly/) - Genially is an online tool for creating interactive and animated content.
+- [Quizizz](https://quizizz.com/) - Quizziz is an online assessment tool that allows to teachers and students to create and use one another's quizzes.

+### Add interactivity to videos
 - [Edpuzzle](https://edpuzzle.com/) - EdPuzzle is an assessment-centered tool that allows teachers and students to create interactive online videos by embedding either open-ended or multiple-choice questions, audio notes, audio tracks, or comments on a video.
-- [Genially](https://genial.ly/) - Genially is an online tool for creating interactive and animated content.
 - [PlayPosit](https://go.playposit.com/) - PlayPosit is a web-based tool that lets teachers create and edit interactive video assessments from streamed or uploaded content.
 - [Vialogues](https://www.vialogues.com/) - Vialogues, from EdLab at Teachers College, Columbia University, is a free platform for sharing, annotating, and discussing web-based videos.
-- [Quizizz](https://quizizz.com/) - Quizziz is an online assessment tool that allows to teachers and students to create and use one another's quizzes.
+- [TED-Ed](https://ed.ted.com/) - Create lessons around TED or YouTube videos.

 ## Presentating
 - [Mentimeter](https://www.mentimeter.com/) - Interactive presentations with live polls, quizzes, word clouds, and Q&As to get real-time inputfrom an audience that is remote, hybrid or face-to-face.